 - Public relations

-Popular combinations for a second major include History, Multimedia Journalism, or Writing.
+Popular combinations for a second major include History or Multimedia Journalism and Writing.
 You can also choose two minors that will enhance your studies.

 Gain an intimate knowledge of humanity by examining past societies and cultures.
 Extend yourself by studying the history of North Queensland, developing your understanding of Australian history, and analysing major historical events in a global context.